-Have you ever been taught about the history of algebra and its importance to science?
+Have you ever been taught about the history of algebra and its importance to science and engineering?
 Well, if you haven’t then it's time that you get a glimpse of the history of algebra so you'll understand where it comes from and why it is important.
 The history of algebra goes way back in time (more than 4000 years) but its importance is unparalleled by any other branch of mathematics.
 Why learn the history of algebra?
 It is important to know the history in order to know the present status of modern day mathematics.

 Everyone knows that Albert Einstein was one of the greatest scientists ever to have lived.
 Well, a few people might know that the history of algebra played a key role in many of Einstein’s great mathematical theories.
 So if you are dreaming to become the next Einstein of the 21st century, make sure that you learn the history of algebra along with the fundamentals of mathematics.
 Of course, that's just an extreme example.
 No matter who you are, it always helps to know a little something about what you do.
 So lets study a brief history of algebra.